 I have a Vissani and also had problems with the off size threads.
 It seems that Magic Chef the maker of Vissani and other units frequently uses some cheap Asian components so not only will standard tap handles not fit but also a new faucet will not thread correctly onto the shank.

 I replaced my shank and faucet with MicroMatic stainless steel components as well as my coupler.
-The quality and the fit and finish of the components that came with my unit were really weak."There's damsels in distress out there, and we got all this beer"
+The quality and the fit and finish of the components that came with my unit were really weak.

 -Jimmy Buffett